 The Company continues to work closely with its Kenyan Joint Venture Partners to focus efforts on advancing the South Lokichar Basin development in Blocks 10BB and 13T (Kenya).
 The Company's focus is on collecting further dynamic data from the fields through extended production and water injection testing.
-A waterflood pilot test has commenced in the Ngamia field which will span the first half of 2018 and is designed to deliver a long-term assessment of the rate of enhanced oil recovery that may be expected as a result of water injection.
-Additionally, the partnership has initiated extended well testing in the Ngamia field with produced oil from testing initially being stored in the field.
-A comprehensive set of results from this program is expected in the third quarter of 2018.
-To date, the initial results are positive.
-The first production from EOPS is expected to commence in the first half of 2018, subject to receiving all necessary consents and approvals for the transfer of crude oil to Mombasa by road.
-Discussions between local and national Governments are on-going with expectations of being able commence the trucking of oil in coming months
+Work has continued in both the Amosing and Ngamia fields, with water injection testing ongoing at Ngamia-11 and continued oil production from the Ngamia-8 well.
+The Ngamia-3 well also successfully started production in June 2018.
+A comprehensive set of results from this program is expected in the third guarter of 2018.
+To date, the results are positive.